scmmmh/experiment-support-system/docs/user/import_add_export_delete_page.rst

+.. _topSection:

 .. note::

-   The following section assumes that you now know how to navigate to a specific survey on the relevant list or to a specific question in that survey.
-If you are not sure how to do this, please refer to the sub-section *Navigating within PyQuestionnaire*, located at the bottom-half of the section :doc:`Access PyQuestionnaire<access_Questionnaire>`.
+   The following sub-section assumes that you now know how to navigate to a specific survey on the relevant list or to a specific question in that survey.
+If you are not sure how to do this, please refer to the section *Navigating within PyQuestionnaire*, located at the bottom-half of the chapter :doc:`Access PyQuestionnaire<access_Questionnaire>`.

 Importing, adding, exporting and deleting a survey page
 -------------------------------------------------------
 .. manipulation buttons
 .. |importPage| image:: ../_static/user/importPageButton.png
 .. |importButton| image:: ../_static/user/importButton.png